-- 2. The Discovery Session Editor page appears. - 3.
-In the Discovery Session Editor page, you can edit one or more values listed in the Running a Discovery Session section. - 4.
+- 2. On the Discovery Session Editor page, you can edit one or more values listed in the Running a Discovery Session section. - 3.
 Click the [Save As] button to save the discovery session as a new session.
 The new session appears in the Discovery Control Panelpage (System > Manage > Classic Discovery).